awslabs/project-lakechain/docs/src/content/docs/flow-control/reducer.md

 #### Time Windows

-The time window strategy makes it possible to reduce events belonging to the same `chainId` within a specific time window.
-It defines a static time window, comprised between 1 second and 48 hours, in which all events belonging to the same `chainId` are aggregated together.
+The time window strategy reduces events belonging to the same `chainId` within a user defined time window.
+The time window can be comprised between 1 second and 48 hours.
 When the time window reaches its end, the aggregated events are reduced into a single composite event, and forwarded to the next middlewares in the pipeline.

 This strategy is a good fit for scenarios where you don't necessarily know how many documents will be produced by previous middlewares preceding the `Reducer` step.